VolleyballPlayer/design-patterns/README.md

 Applicability

--Use the Builder pattern to get rid of a “telescoping constructor”.
+1) Use the Builder pattern to get rid of a “telescoping constructor”.
 Say you have a constructor with ten optional parameters.
 Calling such a beast is very inconvenient; therefore, you overload the constructor and create several shorter versions with fewer parameters.
 These constructors still refer to the main one, passing some default values into any omitted parameters.
--Use the Builder pattern when you want your code to be able to create different representations of some product (for example, stone and wooden houses).
+2) Use the Builder pattern when you want your code to be able to create different representations of some product (for example, stone and wooden houses).
 The Builder pattern can be applied when construction of various representations of the product involves similar steps that differ only in the details.
 The base builder interface defines all possible construction steps, and concrete builders implement these steps to construct particular representations of the product.
 Meanwhile, the director class guides the order of construction.
--Use the Builder to construct Composite trees or other complex objects.
+3) Use the Builder to construct Composite trees or other complex objects.
 The Builder pattern lets you construct products step-by-step.
 You could defer execution of some steps without breaking the final product.
 You can even call steps recursively, which comes in handy when you need to build an object tree.
 A builder doesn’t expose the unfinished product while running construction steps.
 This prevents the client code from fetching an incomplete result.

 Pros:
--You can construct objects step-by-step, defer construction steps or run steps recursively.
+1) You can construct objects step-by-step, defer construction steps or run steps recursively.
--You can reuse the same construction code when building various representations of products.
+2) You can reuse the same construction code when building various representations of products.
--Single Responsibility Principle.
+3) Single Responsibility Principle.
 You can isolate complex construction code from the business logic of the product.
 Cons:
--The overall complexity of the code increases since the pattern requires creating multiple new classes.
+1) The overall complexity of the code increases since the pattern requires creating multiple new classes.

 Relations with Other Patterns
--Many designs start by using Factory Method (less complicated and more customizable via subclasses) and evolve toward Abstract Factory, Prototype, or Builder (more flexible, but more complicated).
+1) Many designs start by using Factory Method (less complicated and more customizable via subclasses) and evolve toward Abstract Factory, Prototype, or Builder (more flexible, but more complicated).
--Builder focuses on constructing complex objects step by step.
+2) Builder focuses on constructing complex objects step by step.
 Abstract Factory specializes in creating families of related objects.
 Abstract Factory returns the product immediately, whereas Builder lets you run some additional construction steps before fetching the product.
--You can use Builder when creating complex Composite trees because you can program its construction steps to work recursively.
+3) You can use Builder when creating complex Composite trees because you can program its construction steps to work recursively.
--You can combine Builder with Bridge: the director class plays the role of the abstraction, while different builders act as implementations.
+4) You can combine Builder with Bridge: the director class plays the role of the abstraction, while different builders act as implementations.
--Abstract Factories, Builders and Prototypes can all be implemented as Singletons.
+5) Abstract Factories, Builders and Prototypes can all be implemented as Singletons.